jcbasson/Landmark-Remark/README.md

 Full stack application that allows the user the following user stories:
 1. As a user (of the application) I can see my current location on a map
-2. As a user I can save a short note at my current location
+2. As a user I can save a short note at any selected location
 3. As a user I can see notes that I have saved at the location they were saved on the map
 4. As a user I can see the location, text, and user-name of notes other users have saved
-5. As a user I have the ability to search for a note based on contained text or user-name.
+5. As a user I have the ability edit my existing notes.

 Front-end stack:
 ```